-- It is expected that you will engage with course material and your peers for each class.
+- 1. It is expected that you will engage with course material and your peers for each class.
 If you need to miss multiple class sessions due to unavoidable circumstances, please talk with the Instructor as soon as possible.
 There may be an alternative assignment available to minimize learning loss and grade reduction.
-You are allowed 1 unexcused absence for the semester before it impacts your grade. - 2.
+You are allowed 1 absence for the semester before it impacts your grade. - 2.
 You will need to comment online on each of the readings.
 This is done on the Perusall app through Canvas.
 You should provide substantive comments and/or questions throughout each reading.
 You should also respond to peers' comments or questions.
-For each reading, you should have at least 2 comments/questions and 2 responses to peers' comments/questions.
+For each reading, you should have at least 2 comments/questions and 1 response to peers' comments/questions.
 These should be done throughout the entire reading.
-Please complete each week by 11:59 pm on Monday.
+Please complete each week by 11:59 pm on Monday. - 3.
+You will be graded on your class participation.
+Please see description below.